Krisdayanti

-Kris Dayanti Trenggono (born 24 March 1975), often written mononymously as Krisdayanti (or shortened as KD), is an Indonesian singer and actress.
+Kris Dayanti (born 24 March 1975), often written mononymously as Krisdayanti (or shortened as KD), is an Indonesian politician, singer and actress.
 She is the younger sister of Yuni Shara, another Indonesian singer.
 She is the daughter of Trenggono and Rachma Widadiningsih.
 At the age of 9, she sang a song for the movie Megaloman.
-On three years later, she released her first album, Biasa Saja, together with the soundtrack album for Catatan Si Emon.
-While still in high school, Yanti participated in numerous singing and modelling competitions.
-In 1991, she was a finalist in the GADIS Sampul competition.
+Three years later, she released her first album, Biasa Saja, together with the soundtrack album for Catatan Si Emon.
+While still in high school, Krisdayanti participated in numerous singing and modeling competitions.
+In 1991, she became one of the finalists in the GADIS magazine's cover model search, called GADIS Sampul.

-With the help of Younky Soewarno and Chris Pattikawa, Yanti participated in the 1992 Asia Bagus star-search program, eventually winning the grand prize at the Asia Bagus film festival in Japan.
-As a result of her winning the Asia Bagus competition, Yanti recorded an album in Singapore with Pony Canyon as well as a single which only saw airplay in Singapore and Japan.
+With the help of Younky Soewarno and Chris Pattikawa, Krisdayanti participated in the 1992 Asia Bagus star-search program, eventually winning the grand prize at the Asia Bagus film festival in Japan.
+As a result of her success in the competition, Krisdayanti recorded an album in Singapore with Pony Canyon in 1993.
+She also recorded a single "Show Me the Way to Your Heart" which was released in some Asian countries including Indonesia, Singapore, and Japan.
 In 1997, she was chosen as "The Best of Asia Bagus".
 She also won several awards, such as Best Indonesian Album awards for "Menghitung Hari" at 1999 Anugerah Industri Muzik, "Most Wanted Female Artist" and "Most Wanted Indonesian Video" awards for "Menghitung Hari" at MTV Southeast Asia, Best Pop Album awards for "Cinta" at 1997 Anugerah Musik Indonesia, and Most Favorite Female for "Jangan Pergi, Yang Kumau" at 2002 MTV Indonesia Awards.
-And also several nominations, such as Best Female Supporting Role for "Abad 21" at 1996 Festival Sinetron Indonesia, International Viewer's Choice Awards for "Menghitung Hari" at 1999 MTV Video Music Awards, and Most Favorite Female for "Mengenangmu" at 2006 MTV Indonesia Awards.
-During the duration of 2004, Yanti held eight concerts in different cities, including some international ones.
+And also several nominations, such as Best Female Supporting Role for "Abad 21" at the 1996 Festival Sinetron Indonesia, International Viewer's Choice Awards for "Menghitung Hari" at 1999 MTV Video Music Awards, and Most Favorite Female for "Mengenangmu" at 2006 MTV Indonesia Awards.
+During 2004, Krisdayanti held eight concerts in different cities, including some international ones.

-Her hit songs and constant concert performances have caused her to be considered the most expensive Indonesian artists to hire for singing or acting, with Swa magazine writing that she earns more than the president of Indonesia.
+Her hit songs and constant concert performances have caused her to be considered the most expensive Indonesian artist to hire for singing or acting, with Swa magazine writing that she earns more than the president of Indonesia.
 In 1996, she was considered by Tabloid Bintang as one of Indonesia's 6 most prominent female television stars, and in 2007 Globe Asia ranked her 31st in its list of the 99 influential women in Indonesia.

 She married Anang Hermansyah, a musician from Jember, East Java, in 1996.
 Together they had one son (Azriel Hermansyah) and one daughter (Aurelie Hermansyah).
-During their marriage, tabloids often reported rumors of Yanti being linked to Dicky Wahyudi, Tohpati's guitarist, dan Ari Sigit, a grandson of ex-president Suharto.
-All rumors were denied by Yanti, who said that her relationship with her husband was fine.
+During their marriage, tabloids often reported rumors of Krisdayanti being linked to Dicky Wahyudi, Tohpati's guitarist, dan Ari Sigit, a grandson of ex-president Suharto.
+All rumors were denied by Krisdayanti, who said that her relationship with her husband was fine.
 They divorced in mid-August 2009, upon Yanti's request.